This company is not yet accredited. To learn more, see reviews below or submit your own.

 I purchased a ring from this location back in 2004.
 I purchased a diamond lifetime warranty on it and now they are out of business and there's no way to use my warranty.
 I am stuck with a ring that I cannot repair unless I pay for it and now having read other complaints, I am concerned it is not real.
 Please help?

-Friedman's Jewelers Company Profile
+Friedman's Jewelers Company Information

 - Company Name: